Colin Rea: San Diego Padres (second stint)

 Rea's four-day odyssey ended on August 1 when he and Castillo were returned to their original teams.
 NBC Miami reported that the Marlins felt they had been sent an injured player in Rea from the Padres.
 On August 5, 2016, Rea was diagnosed with a torn ulnar collateral ligament of the elbow.
 After visiting Dr. James Andrews, Rea opted for a platelet rich plasma injection, but it was unsuccessful.
 In November, Rea underwent Tommy John surgery, and was declared to miss all of the 2017 season.
 In 2018, Rea returned to the organization and logged a 3-5 record and 5.73 ERA in 18 games between El Paso and San Antonio.
 On November 20, 2018, Rea was designated for assignment by the Padres, and released six days later.

 Chicago Cubs

 On January 7, 2019, Rea signed a minor league contract with the Chicago Cubs organization.
 Rea was named 2019 Pacific Coast League Pitcher of the Year after a successful season with the Triple-A Iowa Cubs, with whom he posted a 14-4 record and 3.95 ERA in 26 appearances.
 The Cubs selected his contract to the 40-man roster on November 4, 2019.

 The Cubs recalled Rea to the Major Leagues on July 30, 2020.
-In 9 appearances for Chicago in 2020, Rea recorded a 5.79 ERA with 10 strikeouts in 14.0 innings of work.
+In nine appearances for Chicago in 2020, Rea recorded a 5.79 ERA with 10 strikeouts across 14 innings.
 Rea was expected to be a part of the Cubs bullpen in 2021, but was released by the organization on January 4, 2021, so he could pursue an opportunity in Japan.